Accelerox/wireguard-namespace/README.md

 ## Configuration File

-The scripts require a standard WireGuard configuration file to set up the VPN instance in the new network namespace.
-The configuration file should include an `Address` and a `DNS` field, as these values are essential for proper functioning.
-The `Address` field should contain the IP address and subnet mask for the WireGuard interface, and the `DNS` field should include the DNS server IP address that will be used for resolving domain names.
+To set up a VPN instance in a new network namespace using the scripts, you will need a standard WireGuard configuration file.
+The configuration file must include an `Address` field, which specifies the IP address and subnet mask for the WireGuard interface, as well as a `DNS` field.

 The rest of the configuration should follow the standard WireGuard format, including fields such as `PrivateKey`, `PublicKey`, `AllowedIPs`, and `Endpoint`.

 ```
 [Interface]